Board and Staff

 Executive Director

-Lincoln Miller has lived various co-ops and has been involved with co-op development for 18 years.
+Lincoln Miller has lived in various co-ops and has been involved with co-op development for 18 years.
 In that time, he has been a founding member of 3 non-profit cooperative organizations.
 In 1996 Lincoln created the Boulder Housing Coalition (BHC).

-Between 1999 and 2002 Lincoln and Tony Sanny co-founded the Masala Co-op, creating the first permanently affordable rental co-op in Colorado.
+Between 1999 and 2002, Lincoln and Tony Sanny co-founded the Masala Co-op, creating the first permanently affordable rental co-op in Colorado.
 In 2004, Lincoln officially took on the role Executive Director, and led the acquisition of the Chrysalis Co-op for the BHC.
 This created the first permanently affordable cooperative housing system in Colorado.
-He has served on all three of the NASCO boards, as well as the Board for the Fellowship for Intentional Community.

-Mr. Miller has a B.A. in Political Science from the University of Colorado and has completed all of the course work for the Certified Housing Asset Manager Designation (CHAM).
+Mr. Miller has served on all three of the North American Students of Cooperation (NASCO) boards, as well as the Board for the Fellowship for Intentional Community.
+He has a B.A. in Political Science from the University of Colorado and has completed all of the course work for the Certified Housing Asset Manager Designation (CHAM).

 Lily Kapiloff